Possible Battery Consequences, Penalties and Jail Sentences if Convicted in Florida? South Florida Criminal Lawyer explains

 - Any amount higher than that authorized by statute or of the amount equal to double the gain derived from the offense (by the offender) or loss by the victim of the offense.

-Call today for a free strategy session with Rossen Law Firm:
+Call today to schedule a free consultation with Rossen Law Firm: